SimplyTechnologies/ReactNativeStripe/README.md

   <img src="./readme_assets/client_config.png"/><br>
 </h1>

-If you run into issues starting the apps please refer to the [React Native docs](https://facebook.github.io/react-native/docs/getting-started.html).
+If you run into issues starting the app, please refer to the [React Native docs](https://facebook.github.io/react-native/docs/getting-started.html).
 It's most likely a problem with your environment.